synchrofish/recipe/README.md

 The purpose of this assignment was to practice creating and tracking changes to Git repository.

 ## Content
-The recipe repository contains the instructions how to make delicious raspberry, oats and yogurt muffins.
+The recipe repository contains the instructions how to make delicious muffins Here are the main ingredients you need:
+* frozen raspberries
+* oats
+* natural yogurt

 ### Original recipe
 The recipe comes from Dinner with Julie blog.